pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 On the cloned repository in the `docker` folder there are 2 alternatives:

 - [docker-compose.yml](https://github.com/pvgenuchten/training-gitops-sdi/blob/main/docker/docker-compose.yml) is the full orchestration including PostGIS and TerriaJS
-- [docker-compose-sqlite.yml](https://github.com/pvgenuchten/training-gitops-sdi/blob/main/docker/docker-compose-sqlite.yml) is a minimal orchestration without terria and based on a file based sqlite database
+- [docker-compose.sqlite.yml](https://github.com/pvgenuchten/training-gitops-sdi/blob/main/docker/docker-compose.sqlite.yml) is a minimal orchestration without terria and based on a file based SQLite database

 On both orchestrations a library is used called [Traefik](https://traefik.io) to facilitate [path-routing](https://doc.traefik.io/traefik/routing/routers/#path-pathprefix-and-pathregexp) to the relavant containers.